Last update on Feb 1, 22:00

 If you develop any symptoms which make you feel in danger, do not hesitate to call emergency services (112 or 155).
 Do not forget to mention your suspicion of COVID-19 infection.

 Please, do not leave the quarantine or the isolation unless in an emergency, you might be sanctioned up to 3 mil.
-CZK (approximately 120 000 EUR) for breaking the qurantine.
+CZK (approximately 120 000 EUR) for violating the qurantine.
 That includes going to public parts of the dormitories while having symptoms or having a positive test result!

-Contacts of Prague - South Department
+Contacts of Prague - South Hygiene Department

 - 241 010 346